nxhoaf/OwlProject/README.md

 ### Retrieve rdfa prefixes
 All rdfa prefixes can be retrieved via:
-`var prefixes = RdfLib.prefixes;`
+`var prefixes = RdfLib.getAllPrefixes();`
 The result is an object containing all rdfa prefixes in the page.
 In our example, we should have:

 ```
 prefixes[dc] = http://purl.org/dc/terms/
 prefixes[schema] = http://schema.org/
 prefixes[foaf] = http://xmlns.com/foaf/0.1/
 ```

 To loop over all properties, we can use:

 ```
 for (var prefix in prefixes) {
 	console.log(prefix + ": " + prefixes[prefix]);